-The Scheme is a multi-rate PIE, as defined in the Income Tax Act 2007.
-This means we can calculate the tax payable on each investor's Scheme investment income based on their PIR and pay tax directly to Inland Revenue.
+The Scheme is a PIE.
+This means we can calculate the tax payable on your Scheme taxable investment income based on your Prescribed Investor Rate (PIR), and we will pay tax directly to Inland Revenue.
 To determine your PIR, go to amp.co.nz/pie.